 The AHA is committed to advancing thought about the teaching of history at all levels.
 Recent projects that challenged instructors to approach the classroom differently include the Tuning and Bridging Cultures projects.
 AHA has also been involved in hosting a variety of events at which faculty have held discussions on important topics such as the introductory history survey, dual/concurrent enrollment, and teaching with digital tools.
 Here you will find information on the initiatives and links to resources that will help you think about new ways of approaching teaching.

 Looking for a place to discuss issues and topics related to the teaching and learning of all fields of history at K-12, two- and four-year institutions, museums, and public history sites?
 Join the AHA's Teaching and Learning Community!

-The American Historical Association and the Society for History Education are pleased to offer a joint membership package that provides access to the publications, programs, and other activities of both organizations.
-Don't pass up this opportunity to gain better access to what's new in history teaching and in the larger historical community and to become part of history education's strongest advocacy network.
+The American Historical Association is pleased to offer a special membership price for K-12 educators.
+Don’t pass up this opportunity to gain better access to what’s new in history teaching and in the larger historical community and to become part of history education's strongest advocacy network.